tolu360/cordova-plugin-paystack/README.md

 - 1.0.3: Code clean up and addition of arbitrary error codes.
 - 1.1.0: Added iOS support and bumped up Paystack Android library to v1.2, making 16 the min sdk you should target.
 - 2.0.0: No breaking changes at this time.
 Added `android-minSdkVersion=16` condition to Android builds.
 Added `chargeCard` method to Android APIs.
 Upgrade to v2.* of the Paystack Android SDK.
+- 2.1.0: Breaking Changes: Major changes to the public API.
+- 2.1.0: Upgraded to v2.1+ of both the Paystack iOS and Android SDKs.
+- 2.1.0: Added support for `chargeCard` on both platforms.
+- 2.1.0: Added support for `subscriptions` and `split-payments`.
+- 2.1.0: For v2-specific usage, see [v2 Docs](./v2-Docs.md)

 ## 6. License